- Course Management & Registration

 BOOKSTORE (ABBOTT HALL BOOKSTORE)

-Located on the first floor of Abbott Hall (710 N. Lake Shore Drive), the bookstore carries all required textbooks and case packets for Part-Time MBA Program courses, plus stationery items and computer supplies.
+Located on the first floor of Abbott Hall (710 N. Lake Shore Drive), the bookstore carries all required textbooks for Part-Time MBA Program courses, plus stationery items and computer supplies.
 Call (312) 503-8486 for bookstore hours.
-Click here to check on the availability of a case packet or text.
+Click here to check on the availability of a textbook.

 CONCERT & THEATER TICKETS

 All NU students have the same ticket privileges for on-campus plays and concerts.
 Tickets may be purchased at Norris University Center in Evanston at the ticket window for a discount with your WildCARD.
 In addition, Pick-Staiger Concert Hall, (847) 491-5441, and the Theatre Interpretation Center, (847) 491-7282, sponsor many concert and theater events.